The EXoplanet Climate Infrared TElescope (EXCITE): A balloon-borne mission to measure spectroscopic phase curves of transiting hot Jupiters: The EXCITE Payload

 The cold stages are actively cooled by two Thales LPT9310 pulse tube cryocoolers.
+The internal coolant for the cryocoolers is Helium.
 One cryocooler is responsible for cooling the spectrograph and ACADIA.
 We call this cryocooler the ``100\,K cryocooler'' since its cold tip typically reaches 100\,K when the cryostat is at base temperature.
 The other cryocooler is solely responsible for cooling the detector; we call it the ``50\,K cryocooler'' for the same reason.
-Both cryocooler cold tips attach to their respective thermal stages via flexible copper-braided thermal straps (Figure \ref{fig:cryostat_CAD}).
+Both cryocooler cold tips attach to their respective thermal stages via flexible copper-braided thermal straps (Figure~\ref{fig:cryostat_CAD}).
 The straps are designed to mitigate stress on the cryocoolers from thermoelastic deformations.

 Pulse tube cryocoolers are well-suited for EXCITE.
 They have high technological maturity, are compact, can run indefinitely, and compared to other mechanical cooling technologies, export less vibration.
 However, we still take steps to reduce the impact of exported vibrations on EXCITE's pointing system.
 We designed the cryostat such that the compressor pistons move along the boresight.
 The dominant vibration direction is therefore orthogonal to the focal plane.
-We also use cryocooler control electronics that employ both passive and active vibration reduction algorithms.~\cite{kirkconnell2024cryocooler} Together, we have measured no impact from the cryocoolers on EXCITE's pointing stability.
+We also use cryocooler control electronics that employ both passive and active vibration reduction algorithms.~\cite{kirkconnell2024cryocooler} Together, we have measured no negative impact from the cryocoolers on EXCITE's pointing stability.
+While we can measure the signature from the cryocoolers with the gyroscopes, we are not sensitive to any resultant effects on the line-of-sight stability.
 The cryocoolers are designed to generate a maximum cooling power of 8.5\,W at 100\,K and 3\,W at 50\,K. Thermal models of the EXCITE cryogenic receiver predict a 6.5\,W heat load with the spectrograph at 120\,K and a 0.6\,W heat load with the detector at 50\,K. Figure~\ref{fig:coolingpower} shows the cooling power curves provided by Thales of the EXCITE cryocoolers as a function of input power.